another-eclipse/AOE-practice-project-3/README.md

-A custom Wordpress theme made from scratch based on a provided design in Figma.
+A custom Wordpress theme made from scratch based on an existing website.
+The purpose of this project is practice.